-Gen. James A. Van Fleet State Trail is a 29.2 mile lightly trafficked loop trail located near Polk City, FL that features a river and is good for all skill levels.
+Gen. James A. Van Fleet State Trail is a 10.8 mile lightly trafficked out and back trail located near Polk City, Florida that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 A paved trail through the Green Swamp, former citrus and cattle land, and wildlife management areas.
 The trail runs through the Green Swamp, the headwaters for some of Floridas most canoed rivers, the Withlacoochee (South), Hillsborough, and Peace.
 The trail has excellent wildlife viewing opportunities between Green Pond Road and Bay Lake Road.

 This is long paved trail with fairly high traffic for being so rural, since there aren't many similar ones in a large area.
 Nevertheless, I see wildlife very often, including groups of deer at dusk, and lots of tortoises and snakes when it's hot.
 The trail passes by cattle and horse fields, swamp, and some residential areas.
 There are stops with restrooms (locked at certain times) and catwalks at multiple places.
 It also crosses roadways, so watch closely for traffic.

 This is a very well kept straight path.
 I ride here weekly to wind down and enjoy the scenery.